-Dirty Unicorns is a first project that started with no name.
+Dirty Unicorns is the first project that started with no name.
 This firmware was based on AOKP (Android Open Kang Project) and was released for Android Jelly Bean users.
 Since then, Dirty Unicorns have exponentially grown and now support a plethora of Android versions.
 The journey started with a one-man and ended with a huge strong community and project development team.

 23. Potato Open Sauce Project (POSP)

 Besides, Potato Project features an improved volume control system, better performance, stability, notch handling, enhanced CPU-intensive tasks, and over-the-air updates.
 This firmware ROM nails it in every aspect.
-Although the customizations are less compared to other ROMs, it still maintains a perfect balance between performance and simplicity through the stock Android UI.
+Although the customizations are less than other ROMs, it still maintains a perfect balance between performance and simplicity through the stock Android UI.